Lush linen! The best linen yarns to buy today

 Try new yarns with Gathered

-If you like working with linen, why not give hemp yarn a try too?
+If you like working with linen, check out our list of the best hemp yarn too!
 This durable plant-based fibre is a favourite of the Gathered team.